starship/starship/docs/advanced-config/README.md

 Note: The right prompt is a single line following the input location.
 To right align modules above the input line in a multi-line prompt, see the [`fill` module](/config/#fill).

-`right_format` is currently supported for the following shells: elvish, fish, zsh, xonsh, cmd.
+`right_format` is currently supported for the following shells: elvish, fish, zsh, xonsh, cmd, nushell.

+Note: Nushell 0.71.0 or later is required

 ### Example